Dental Career

 Maybe you’ve scoped out the perfect city in a state with license reciprocity where you can still perform all your favorite expanded functions without needing to get your credentials all over again.
 Amazing!
 Now, will you be able to find patients?

 Relocating for a dental job is a risk.
 Especially if you’re not incredibly familiar with the dental market in the area, it can be hard to tell whether you’ll be able to court enough patients to fill your schedule.
-It could be tough to carve out space for yourself in a city with a dentist on every block.
+It could be challenging to carve out space for yourself in a city with a dentist on every block.
 On the other hand, maybe you’ve found a town without a single dentist.
-You’d be the only game in town!
-Surely that’s a guarantee for success.
-Only, what if the reason there is no dentist there is because people in that area can’t afford the care they need, or generally don’t seek dental care until it’s “worth it” to drive to the next town to see a dentist?
+You’d be the only game in the city!
+Indeed, that’s a guarantee of success.
+Only, what if there is no dentist because people in that area can’t afford the care they need or generally don’t seek dental care until it’s “worth it” to drive to the next town to see a dentist?

 Partnering with CDP means you’ll get access to our incredible wealth of knowledge about the dental market here in Texas.
-We know where access to care is lacking, and have the resources to connect you with those patients.
+We know where access to care is lacking and have the resources to connect you with those patients.
 In many areas we serve, dental care is sorely needed.
-Many patients in these communities qualify for Medicaid dental benefits, but many dentists don’t accept them because of the complicated process involved.
+Many patients in these communities qualify for Medicaid dental benefits, but many dentists don’t accept it because of the complicated process.
 By partnering with CDP, you can provide care to patients who genuinely need it without worrying about navigating the Medicaid system.
 We’ll take care of that for you!

-We’ll also help you build your patient roster and maintain consistent patient volume with expert marketing, scheduling, location scouting, interior design, and the list goes on!
-We want to make relocating for your dentist job a smooth transition and have all the infrastructure in place to make that happen.
+We’ll also help you build your patient roster and maintain consistent patient volume with expert marketing, scheduling, location scouting, interior design, and so on!
+We want to make relocating for your dentist job a smooth transition and have all the infrastructure to make that happen.

 Personal Considerations

-Beyond the logistical issues on the professional side of your move, relocating for your job takes some consideration for your personal life, too.
-Here at CDP, we value balance.
+Beyond the logistical issues on the professional side of your move, relocating for your job requires some consideration for your personal life, too.
+Here at CDP, we value work-life balance.
 We want your life outside of work to be as rich and fulfilling as your life at work.
-When you’re thinking about your move, take time to consider not just what kind of professional opportunities you’ll have.
-Visualize what your weekends will look like!
+When thinking about your move, consider what kind of professional opportunities you’ll have and what your weekends will look like!

-As you start to build a vision of your prospective lifestyle in your new location, be sure to consider how your salary compares to the cost of living in that area.
-After all, what seems like an amazing salary won’t stretch nearly as far in Boston as it would in, say, San Antonio.
-Consider whether living rurally might give you a higher quality of life than those steep urban property prices might.
-Living somewhere with a low cost of living can come with advantages you may not have considered before.
+As you build a vision of your prospective lifestyle in your new location, consider how your salary compares to the cost of living in that area.
+After all, what seems like an amazing salary won’t stretch nearly as far in Boston as it would in San Antonio.
+Consider whether living rurally might give you a higher quality of life than those steep urban property prices.
+Living somewhere with a low cost can come with advantages you may not have considered before.
 Have you thought about the potential of working a part-time dentist job?
 Imagine living where part-time work could pay your bills and let you enjoy more time away from work!
-Or, where the cost of living is reasonable enough that a full-time dentist job could set you up to retire early!
+Or, the cost of living is reasonable enough that a full-time dentist job could set you up to retire early!

 How CDP Can Help You Make a Smooth Transition

-Whether you’re a new dentist or you’ve been practicing for years and need a change, Community Dental Partners is here for you.
+Community Dental Partners is here for you whether you’re a new or seasoned dentist.
 Our Relocation Specialists will help you organize your transition from top to bottom.
-They’ll help you find the perfect fit for a place to live and answer any questions you may have about making your move work.
-We’ll make sure you’re set up for success in a location with plenty of patients to keep you busy and a community eager for your care.
+They’ll help you find the perfect fit for a place to live and answer any questions about making your move work.
+We’ll ensure you’re set up for success in a location with plenty of patients to keep you busy and a community eager for your care.
 You don’t have to navigate your relocation as a dentist alone!
-Schedule a call with a Recruiting Manager today to find out how we can help you make the best moves in your great dental career with CDP!
+Schedule a call with a Hiring Manager today to find out how we can help you make the best moves in your great dental career with CDP!

 Jackie Brown